boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/debugging-custom-widget.md

 ## create a custom widget

- Follow the steps mentioned in the [link](/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget/#creating-a-new-widget) to create a new custom widget
+ Follow the steps outlined in the [link](/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget/#creating-a-new-widget) to create a new custom widget.

 ## Add debugger in the source file